chinmoy12c/autopsy/DOCUMENTATION.md

 ### Uploading a local file

 When a local file is uploaded, the client first tests if the name of the core dump is valid (i.e. no other core dumps under the client's UUID have the same name).
 If the name is valid, the client uploads the file.
 (The first file name test is purely for client convenience, as the server tests the file name again after the upload.)
-The server checks if the file is the right type with the Unix `file` command, and if so, unzips (if it is a gzip file) and builds the core dump.
+The server checks if the file is the right type with the Unix `file` command, and if so, unzips the core dump using `gunzip` (if it is a gzip file) and builds the workspace.
 The output of the build (from `gen_core_report.sh`) is stored in a text file called `gen_core_report.txt`.

 ### Submitting a link

 If a user submits a link, the server first checks if the link is valid and if the username and password (if supplied) are correct.
-If so, the server downloads the file from the link and proceeds with unzipping and building as in the local file upload.
+If so, the server downloads the file from the link and proceeds with unzipping and building as in the local file upload case.

 ### Core dump storage